davebridges/Lab-Documents/Posts/Papers-of-2016.md

 This paper from [Mark Herman's group](http://www.bidmc.org/Research/Departments/Medicine/Divisions/Endocrinology/Laboratories/Herman-Lab.aspx) at Beth Israel Deaconess Medical Center showed the dramatic responses of [ChREBP](https://en.wikipedia.org/wiki/Carbohydrate-responsive_element-binding_protein) to fructose, and how glucoregulatory responses to both a fructose and a glucagon challenge are ablated in ChREBP knockouts.
 They then show that fructose-induced activation of ChREBP targets are independent of insulin signaling.
 These studies are consistent with a model in which fructose exacerbates hyperglycemia and *de novo* lipogenesis, independent of hyperinsulinemia - [Dave](http://bridgeslab.sph.umich.edu/people/dave-bridges/).

+## Transgenerational Inheritance

+* Cropley JE, Eaton SA, Aiken A, Young PE, Giannoulatou E, Ho JWK, Buckland ME, Keam SP, Hutvagner G, Humphreys DT, Langley KG, Henstridge DC, Martin DIK, *et al.* **Male-lineage transmission of an acquired metabolic phenotype induced by grand-paternal obesity.** Mol Metab.
+2016; 5(8): 699-708. [doi: 10.1016/j.molmet.2016.06.008](http://dx.doi.org/10.1016/j.molmet.2016.06.008).

+This study design is unique because it evaluates males in the transmission of an acquired trait instead of females, which has been more extensively studied.
+It was found that worsened metabolic outcomes persisted through the F3 generation.
+These deleterious effects were seen only after exposure to western diet.
+Males with a father or grandfather who suffered from obesity may have the ability to pass down to their offspring a greater risk of metabolic illness, even if they are lean and healthy - [Molly](http://bridgeslab.sph.umich.edu/people/molly-carter/).

+* Srinivasan M, Dodds C, Ghanim H, Gao T, Ross PJ, Browne RW, Dandona P, Patel MS. **Maternal obesity and fetal programming: effects of a high-carbohydrate nutritional modification in the immediate postnatal life of female rats.** Am J Physiol Endocrinol Metab.
+2008; 295: E895-903. doi: [10.1152/ajpendo.90460.2008](http://dx.doi.org/10.1152/ajpendo.90460.2008).

+This study evaluates high carbohydrate and maternal obesity on metabolic outcomes of the offspring.
+The researchers also aimed to separate origin of the egg from the intrauterine environment by completing embryo transfer studies.
+This study suggests that intrauterine environment and inflammation due to maternal obesity may be one of the mechanisms that predispose offspring to hyperphagia and poor metabolic health  - [Molly](http://bridgeslab.sph.umich.edu/people/molly-carter/).